 More information can be found in the NDIS Bereavement Addendum.

 - a provider can submit a claim through the portal:

-- this claim will follow the standard claiming process, and the claim type ‘Assistance in Supported Independent Living – Unplanned Exits’ must be used.
+- this claim will follow the standard claiming process, and the line item ‘Assistance in Supported Independent Living – Unplanned Exits’ must be used.

 This unplanned exit payment can be claimed (pending which option comes first):